funalab/CULPICO/README.md

 The microscopic images included in this repository are part of a public cell image dataset published by Edlund et. al. [[1](#ref1)].
 We are grateful to YuyaKobayashi for valuable discussions.
-The development of this algorithm was funded by MEXT/JSPSKAKENHI Grant Number JP18H04742 "Resonance Bio" and JST CREST, Japan Grant Number JPMJCR2331 to [Akira Funahashi](https://github.com/funasoul).
+The development of this algorithm was funded by MEXT/JSPS KAKENHI Grant Number JP18H04742 "Resonance Bio" and JST CREST, Japan Grant Number JPMJCR2331 to [Akira Funahashi](https://github.com/funasoul).

 # References